shabin5785/LearnAngularJS/Doc_5.md

  - reactive form also has setvalue, patchvalue and resetform like template driven.

  - splice allows us to split to remove an element from the array based on the index given by us.

+ - Form array structure is like this: It has a FormArray, then within that many formGroups and inside that the individual formControls.
+We dont define the form gruops, but we iterated for the array and get each gruop and then the elements inside them.